CadeOnTheCoast/SSO_Downloader/README.md

   "time_series": {"granularity": "month"|"year"|"none", "points": [...]},
   "top_utilities": [...],
   "top_utilities_pie": [...],
-  "top_receiving_waters": [...],
+  "top_receiving_waters": [
+    {"receiving_water": "Dog River", "spill_count": 2, "total_volume_gallons": 1500.0}
+  ],
   "receiving_waters_pie": [...]
 }
 ```

 Chart series and tables honor the requested filters.
 Pie slices are omitted when the user filters to a single utility or when total volume is zero.
+Time-series points are only emitted for date spans of 60 days or longer, and the UI hides the charts for shorter windows.

+Utility filtering accepts full permittee names (e.g., "City of Fairhope") and an optional `permit` query parameter for power users who want to scope to a specific NPDES ID.
+County filtering uses the full Alabama county list and is available as a search-as-you-type field in the UI.

 The legacy Playwright-based downloader/parser scripts remain available below but are treated as legacy compared to the ArcGIS path above.